omardroubi/AutonomousDrivingUCI/README.md

 ## Object Detection History

 ### Viola-Jones Algorithm (2001)
-Efficient Algorithm for face detection
+Efficient Algorithm for face detection.
 First time facial detection with webcam
 = SVM trained on a dataset of faces